-So, you are having pregnancy symptoms, your belly is getting bigger, but the pregnancy test still yields a negative result.
+So, you are having pregnancy symptoms, and your belly is getting bigger, but the pregnancy test still yields a negative result.
 Fret not, because false-negative does happen sometimes.
-A negative pregnancy test is possible if you tested too early.
-It is also likely if you do not have enough pregnancy hormones in your urine.
+A negative pregnancy test is possible if you are tested too early.
+You will also likely not have enough pregnancy hormones in your urine.
 If you think you are pregnant while having a negative result, you can wait a couple more weeks and test again.
-Some women can go for as long as 20 weeks before confirming their pregnancies.
+Some women can go for 20 weeks before confirming their pregnancies.

 1. Low hCG hormones